This section now uses an OpenAPI spec to power endpoint pages and the

 The

-is your specified unique identifier for the transaction.The
+reference is your specified unique identifier for the transaction.The

-is the hash of the transaction on the blockchain.The current
+transaction_hash is the hash of the transaction on the blockchain.The current

-, can be either ‘pending’, ‘mined’, or
+transaction_status, can be either ‘pending’, ‘mined’, or

 ‘failed’.The

-is the address of the sender.The
+from is the address of the sender.The

-is the name of the blockchain network.The
+chain is the name of the blockchain network.The

-is the time when the transaction was created, in ISO 8601
+timestamp is the time when the transaction was created, in ISO 8601

 format.The

-is the amount of tokens transferred, in BigInt with 6
+token_amount is the amount of tokens transferred, in BigInt with 6

 decimals.The

-is the type of token transferred.The
+token is the type of token transferred.The

-is the address of the receiver.The
+to is the address of the receiver.The

-is the identifier of the app initiating the transaction.Get Transaction Debug URL
+app_id is the identifier of the app initiating the transaction.Get Transaction Debug URL

 This endpoint lets you debug transactions that failed during the prepare stage.
 It provides Tenderly URLs for permit2 operations with expired permits.
-You will only be able to query for transactions of apps where you possess theapi_key
+You will only be able to query for transactions of apps where you possess theapi_key.

 The debug URL is only available once the permit2 expires.
 So for development it will be better to set a shorter expiry time so you can get the debug URL quicker.